NEW: Officials say Jennifer Markovsky and Ke'Arre Marcell Stewart were killed in the shooting

 Planned Parenthood videos

-Planned Parenthood has recently faced intense political and social opposition.
+Planned Parenthood has recently endured intense political and social opposition.

-Eight undercover videos released over the summer by anti-abortion activists have stirred caustic criticism against the reproductive health services provider.
+Eight undercover videos released over the summer by anti-abortion activists have stirred caustic criticism against the reproductive health clinic.
 The controversy has reached the halls of Congress, where conservative politicians have demanded the group’s defunding.

 Planned Parenthood has said the videos, which alleged illegal fetal organ sales, were heavily edited and inaccurate.